ZephyrTransport/governance/DRAFT governance.md

 # DRAFT How Zephyr Works

-This page gives an overview of the mission, goals, and governance structure of the Zephyr Foundation for Advancing Travel Analysis Methods, as well as a narrative of the philosophy behind the foundation and guidance for conducting the foundation business.
+Here we provide an overview of the mission, goals, and governance structure of the Zephyr Foundation for Advancing Travel Analysis Methods, as well as a narrative of the philosophy behind the foundation and guidance for conducting foundation business.

 **Contents:**